Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Problem setting

 almost surely.
 The left hand side is $\E\left[X(t_k) \right]$, the expected value of $X$ at time $t_k$.
 The right-hand side is the time average of realization $i$.
 For an ergodic process, these averages are equal.
-In the RL setting, we are interested in whether or not the rewards $r(t_k)$ are ergodic:
+In the RL setting, we are interested in whether or not the rewards $r(t_k)$ are ergodic, i.e., whether or not

 almost surely.
 For ergodic rewards, maximizing the expected value at each step corresponds to maximizing the long-term growth rate of the return for any given realization.
 However, as the coin-toss example demonstrates, when rewards are non-ergodic, optimizing the expected value may yield policies with negative long-term growth rate.